kwameopareasiedu/react-simple-widgets/docs/list-view.md

     > For more information, see the [stories](../src/list/list-view/index.stories.tsx) for this
     > widget

+-   `busy?: boolean`

+    Indicates whether item data is loading.
+When true, a busy animation is displayed in the widget

+-   `pagination?: IListViewPagination`

+    If specified, the pagination footer will be enabled for this widget.
+This has the structure of `{ page: number, total: number, pageSize: number, onPageChange: (page: number) => void }`.
+    The pagination footer contain the links for traversing the pages.

     -   `page: number`

         The current page of the list being viewed.
 This is for paginated lists

     -   `total: number`

         The size of the item collection being viewed

     -   `pageSize: number`

         The size of each page of the list.

-    > `page`, `total` and `pageSize` are used to setup the pagination links

--   `busy: boolean`

-    Indicates whether item data is loading.
-When true, a busy animation is displayed in the widget

--   `breakpoint?: number = 768`

-    The window width, below which items are rendered in cards to make them viewable on small screen devices

--   `sort?: [label: string, order: ListViewSortOrder]`

-    The sorting data of this widget.
-This is a two-element array containing the column being sorted and the sorting order.
-The order can be one of `ListViewSortOrder.NONE`, `ListViewSortOrder.ASC` or `ListViewSortOrder.DESC`

--   `options?: Array<[string, (item: any, optionIndex: number) => void]>`

-    An optional list of options to display for each item.
-This is a two-element array consisting of the option message string and the function to call when it is clicked.
-The item and the option's index is passed to this function

     -   `onPageChange: (page: number) => void`

         Called when the pagination/navigation buttons are clicked.
 The page number corresponding to the pagination/navigation button is passed to this function.
 This is used in conjunction with `page` to navigate the list

--   `onOptionsClick?: (item: any, itemIndex?: number)`

-    Called when the options button on an item is clicked.
-It is passed the item whose options button was clicked and its index.

-    > Specifying this will prevent default handling of the options and ignore `options` prop.
-    > As such, the responsibility of handling the options dialog will now belong to your
-    > application
+-   `breakpoint?: number = 768`

+    The window width, below which items are rendered in cards to make them viewable on small screen devices

+-   `sort?: IListViewSort`

+    If specified, the sorting feature will be enabled.
+This displays the sorting icons on the column headers.
+The has the structure of `{ column: string, order: ListViewSortOrder, onSort: (column: string, order: ListViewSortOrder) => void }`

+    -   `column: string`

+        This is the column being sorted.
+This should be the same as the first items in the `props`

+    -   `order: ListViewSortOrder`

+        This is the sorting order.
+It can be `ListViewSortOrder.NONE`, `ListViewSortOrder.ASC` or `ListViewSortOrder.DESC`

--   `onSort?: (label: string, order: ListViewSortOrder) => void`
+    -   `onSort: (label: string, order: ListViewSortOrder) => void`

-    If specified, the column sorting buttons are enabled and sorting a column will call this function with the column name (as specified by `props`) and the sorting order.
-The sorting order can be one of `ListViewSortOrder.NONE`, `ListViewSortOrder.ASC` or `ListViewSortOrder.DESC`
+        Called when a column is sorted.
+It is called with the column name (as specified by `props`) and the sorting order.

-    > `ListView` does not store soring data internally and you'll need to update the `sort` prop
+-   `options?: IListViewOptions`

+    If specified, the options button is enabled for each list item.

+    -   `items?: Array<[string, (item: any) => void]>`

+        Each item is a two-element array consisting of the option string and the function to call when it is clicked.
+The item is passed to this function.

+        If `items` is specified, the widget handles the dialog display, item listing and calls the associated provider to handle the click.

+    -   `handleOptions?: (item: any) => void`

+        This is specified when you want to handle what happens when the options of each item is clicked.
+It is passed the item on which the options is clicked.

-    > to make the widget aware of the sorting update.
+    > If both `items` and `handleOptions` are specified, the widget will call the `handleOptions`

 -   `skipIf?: (item: any) => boolean`

     Determines if an item is skipped during rendering.
 It is passed the item under iteration and should return `true` to skip it or `false` otherwise

 ## Usage